All Episodes

 He brings that into our house.

-He needs, for my children's sake, for the children's sake of America, if he's going to leave this country, he needs to be as passionate about what is happening.
+Tell Donald Trump, he needs, for my children's sake, for the children's sake of America, if he's going to leave this country, he needs to be as passionate about what is happening.

-We have to be passionate about making sure that as Robert Kennedy used to say, that this country is colorblind.
+We have to be passionate about making sure that, as Robert Kennedy used to say, that this country is colorblind.

-You know, I folks, I'm sorry.
+You know, folks, I'm sorry.

 I set you up for something that this is not.